Income Tax Guide 2025 - Income Tax Basic Concepts

 Income Tax is a Direct Tax that is levied on the net income earned by an individual, company or any other person.
 The amount that is calculated as income tax is calculated as a percentage on the earnings of the said person or entity.
 Each person is required to declare their earnings to the government by way of an annual income tax return and pay their taxes due as per the applicable laws.
 Non-payment of tax and non-filing of tax returns is punishable by the law.
 Read More

-What Are the Different Types of Income Tax Levied in India?
+Types of Income Tax Levied in India

 Broadly, there are two kinds of taxes: